SharvitDabir/Quadcopter-Robust-Control/README.md

 --->

 # Acknowledgement
-This work would not have been possible without the inspiration, education and support received from Dr. Kenji Shimada, Ryan Hoover, Dr. Zac Manchester, Prof. Mark Bedillion and fellow CERLAB students/researchers!
+This work would not have been possible without the inspiration, education and support received from Dr. Kenji Shimada, Ryan Hoover, Dr. Zac Manchester, Prof. Mark Bedillion, Prof. Sabat Anwar (https://www.linkedin.com/in/sabat-anwar-52b61213/) and fellow CERLAB students/researchers!

 # CERLAB, CMU
 This documentation is a part of a larger work on Quadcopter control under wind, to be realized on CERLAB-Control Team's DIY Team-BlackSheep quadcopter and Crazyflie2.1 nanocopter.
 Methodologies implemented and researched include Optimal Control, Disturbance Observer Based Methods, H-infinity, Reinforcement Learning Based controllers etc. (Ongoing Work)